 - An incomplete break-down of food or milk.

 - A side effect of medications (prescribed or over-the-counter) or herbal therapies.

 In the majority of babies, where parents complain of excessive flatus, there are no recognizable disorders of the intestinal tract.
 Often what can seem like large amounts of gas is in fact very normal!
 Most parents don't realize that a baby can pass gas up to 20 times a day and without other gastric symptoms this is considered normal.
 (Crying and gas are most often not related to the same cause.)

-3. Abdominal bloating or distension
+3. Baby has abdominal bloating or distension

 Excessive amounts of gas can cause distension of the abdomen or a bloated feeling.
 More commonly in babies, abdominal distension is the result of a full stomach from normal feeding, or possibly over-feeding.
 (See our article on hungry baby for information on why some babies over-feed.)

-4. Abdominal pain or cramps
+4. Baby has abdominal pain or cramps

 Abdominal pain can range from mild to severe and can last anywhere from a few minutes to days, depending on the cause.
 Cramping can be continuous or it can present in waves or spasms.